-The parents who founded Lighthouse Autism Center held a variety of positions at an ABA center in Carmel, Indiana until 2012.
-In 2011, that center was recognized by the Excellence in Direct Care Award by the Autism Society of Indiana.
+Until 2012, the parents who founded and operate Lighthouse Autism Center held a variety of leadership positions at an ABA center in Carmel, Indiana.
+In 2011, that same center received the Excellence in Direct Care Award from the Autism Society of Indiana.

-We have made it our mission to bring quality ABA therapy to the Granger community.
-Our facility is parent focused and operated by parents of children with Autism who understand the daily challenges that families face when raising a child with Autism.
+Here in Granger, we have made it our mission to bring quality ABA therapy to the surrounding community.
+Our autism services in Granger, IN, are parent-focused and operated by parents of children with autism who understand the daily challenges that families face when raising a child with autism.

 I can’t say enough positive things about the work that has been done with Garrett.
 He is a totally different kid now than when he started with Lighthouse in July.
 I was reluctant in the beginning because 8 hours a day, 5 days a week seemed like so much but it turns out that it was exactly what he needed.
 When we go to restaurants he orders his own food.
 At the wedding, not only did he do a fantastic job, he was spoken to by several people he had never met before and he responded appropriately to each person and was able to carry on a conversation.(read more)

 Lighthouse has changed his world, opened him up and in turn has improved all of our lives!
 We are beyond blessed by this opportunity and I thank each and every person we’ve meet and worked with!
 Without Lighthouse and this EXTRAORDINARY program, my little boy would still be locked into silence and frustration.
 Words cannot express my gratitude, but know that you’ve all been the answer to my prayers!(read more)

 Everyday we waited to hear from the school that we had to come get our son because they were not equipped to handle him.
 In fact, I use to take my cellphone in to sales calls because I needed to be available to go get him at a moments notice.